Meet Your Student Conduct Administrators

 Our Approach to Student Conduct

 MiraCosta College is an educational institution committed to supporting students.
 Therefore, all student conduct matters are addressed with learning and safety at the center of our practices.
-With a trauma-informed and equity-minded approach, student conduct officers work to ensure that individualized learning and self-reflection opportunities are present throughout the conduct process.
+With a trauma-informed and equity-minded approach, student conduct administrators work to ensure that individualized learning and self-reflection opportunities are present throughout the conduct process.
 This means that the Standards of Student Conduct and Student Conduct Procedures exist to keep campus safe, support the learning environment, and serve as a framework for students to know and understand their rights and their responsibilities as members of the campus community.

 Student Conduct Learning Outcomes